 Above provisions have been made against demands raised by various authorities.
 All these cases are under litigation and are pending with various authorities; expected timing of resulting outflow of economic benefits cannot be specified.
-Amount deposited under protest against these provisions are shown under other assets (refer note 8)

-e) Movement of provision for site restoration expenses during the year as required by Ind AS 37
+Amount deposited under protest against these provisions are e) Movement of provision for site restoration expenses during the year as required by Ind AS 37

-March 31, 2023 March 31, 2022
+March 31, 2024 March 31, 2023

 Opening provision (refer note 16) 1,091.38 1,091.38

 Add: Provision made during the year - -

 Less: Provision utilised during the year

 Closing provision 1,091.38 1,091.38